Palm FAQs for Champions

 Malaysia and Indonesia have mandatory standards in-country, but the most widely recognised international scheme is a voluntary certification scheme regulated by the Roundtable on Sustainable Palm Oil (RSPO).

 As of 2018, RSPO certified palm oil must be deforestation free.
 It must also meet certain standards, which include assessing land for its conservation value before developing new plantations; including wildlife corridors; improving working conditions for producers; prohibiting illegal and child labour; and gaining permission from communities beforehand.

 - Identity preserved: certified sustainable palm oil fully traceable back to a single source

 - Segregated: certified sustainable palm oil from multiple different sources

 - Mass balance: certified sustainable oil mixed with non-certified oil (but only the portion of sustainable oil put in is sold as sustainable)

 What are the benefits of sustainable palm oil?

-- Environmental benefits – RSPO certification prohibits deforestation for palm oil plantations, whilst preserving High carbon value areas and peatlands.
+- Environmental benefits – RSPO certification prohibits deforestation for palm oil plantations, whilst preserving High Conservation Value or High Carbon Stock areas and peatlands.
 The average carbon footprint of certified sustainable palm oil is 36% less than that of normal palm oil, whilst impacts on biodiversity are 20% less.
 There is also ample evidence that biodiversity can thrive in and around responsible concession areas, especially in wildlife corridors.